-Financial resources €1,324,321.00 Fee-based Partially
+Financial resources 10 €1,324,321.00 Fee-based Partially

-Project FTEs € Output indicator in line with the accountability ceiling Target 000MRA1138 NoBos monitoring 4,00 € 48,000.00 No. of reports for NoBos audit/inspection sent to NoBos for comments after the onsite visit.
-At least 6 reports No. of reports for NoBos audit/inspection delivered At least 3 reports Revision of ERA technical document Document delivered by Q2 2022 ERA1172 Harmonising railway operations 3,23 € - Analysis of potential areas for harmonisation of NSR Summary paper delivered Strategy for harmonisation of type 5 rules and wider approach for competence management Strategy paper delivered Identify parameters for assessing adequate NSR set up at MS level (incl.
+Project FTEs € Output indicator in line with the accountability ceiling Target 000MRA1138 NoBos monitoring 4.01 € 48,000.00 No. of reports for NoBos audit/inspection sent to NoBos for comments after the onsite visit.
+At least 6 reports No. of reports for NoBos audit/inspection delivered At least 3 reports Revision of ERA technical document Delivered by Q4 2022 ERA1172 Harmonising railway 2.98 operations € - NSR Summary paper delivered Strategy paper delivered Identify parameters for assessing adequate NSR set up at MS level (incl.
 IM rules etc.) Assessment framework developed

-&lt;sup>10 The financial resources shown here only take into account the direct operational expenditures.
+10 The financial resources shown here only take into account the direct operational expenditures.
 For a comprehensive view on the financial resources including all costs such as staff salary, IT costs etc, please refer to Annex II.

-Project FTEs € Output indicator in line with the accountability ceiling Target Cleaned up notified NSR Project finalised (through agreement with MS and/or the issue of TOs) Accompanying the ongoing TDD revision process Support provided at the request of the Commission ERA1175 TSIs revision 3,60 €- Final Draft delivered June 22 3,00 First draft delivered March 22 ERA1177 Learning from TSIs 1,00 €- Opinions under Art 19(1)(d) AR adopted as an AMOC 1 Requests to advices answered within the agreed deadlines 100% Requests to opinion answered within the agreed deadlines 100% Support to NOBOs 100 % Participation to NB Rail PLE and STR ERA1208
+Project FTEs € Output indicator in line with the accountability ceiling Target Cleaned up notified NSR Project finalised (through agreement with MS and/or the issue of TOs) Accompanying the ongoing TDD revision process Support provided at the request of the Commission ERA1175 TSIs revision 3.55 €- Final Draft delivered June 22 3.33 First draft delivered March 22 ERA1177 Learning from TSIs 0.95 €- Opinions under Art 19(1)(d) AR adopted as an AMOC 1 Requests to advices answered within the agreed deadlines 100% Requests to opinion answered within the agreed deadlines 100% Support to NOBOs 100 % Participation to NB Rail PLE and STR ERA1209